Preparing Ubuntu Server

 Step 13 - Setup the VXLAN/GRE tunneling interface (Optional)

 GRE and VXLAN require 24 bytes and 50 bytes of overhead, respectively.
 Platform9 recommends at least a minimum MTU of 1600 to accommodate this overhead, with a 9000 byte MTU preferred.

-Run the following commands to set up the storage interface.
+Add the following entries to the respective configuration file associated with the storage VLAN, to set up the storage interface.

 Run the following command to restart the network service.

 The number of OVS bridges you would need depend on how many physical networks your hosts connect to, and what types of networks you would create.